timerik/timerik/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Klik this link to directly go to the DevOps Sentia "project: https://github.com/timerik/TechGrounds-Sentia-AWS-opdracht/wiki
+Click this link to directly go to the TechGrounds DevOps Sentia project: https://github.com/timerik/TechGrounds-Sentia-AWS-opdracht/wiki